 Head back to the main trail and continue on for another quarter mile.
 At the end of the trail, you'll get your chance to climb.
 Two massive mounds of rocks sit next to each other with a view of Longs Peak through the narrow passageway between them.

-On your climb up the rightside mound, stop to read a memorial plaque for Roger Toll, a former Rocky Mountain National Park superintendent from 1921 to 1929.
-(Pictured on the right beneath the climber.)
+On your climb up the right side mound, stop to read a memorial plaque for Roger Toll, a former Rocky Mountain National Park superintendent from 1921 to 1929.
+(Pictured above beneath the climber.)
 Toll was an avid mountain climber and wrote the book, Mountaineering in the Rocky Mountain National Park.

 Make it to the top to view the geographical marker that helps you identify the views and inspires you to visit more national parks.
 After you're done exploring, head back to the trailhead with views of the Rocky Mountains all the way back.